hankertrix/Uni-Stuff/y3s1/ma3005-ma3705-control-theory/notes.typ

         + Calculate the angles to the point (#sym.star) for each pole (#sym.times) and zero (#sym.circle) and use the phase condition below to find the remaining angle ($alpha$).
+        + The angle for the lines must *start* from *right side* of the point, rotating *counter-clockwise*, which is the standard angle used for most physics and engineering questions.
         $
             "Phase condition": sum_(i = 1)^(m = 1) angle (s + z_i)
             - sum_(j = 1)^(n = 3) angle (s + p_j) = plus.minus pi